DominicMachado/DominicMachado.github.io/docs/latn-101-f20/index.md

 ### Important Links
 &nbsp;
 Everything that you need to know about this course is on this website.
-You can find out about course objectives, policies, assessment and grading, schedule, and
+You can find out about [course objectives](https://dominicmachado.github.io/course-objectives-latn101-f20), [course policies](https://dominicmachado.github.io/schedule-course-policies-latn101-f20), [assessment](https://dominicmachado.github.io/assessment-latn101-f20), and our [full course schedule](https://dominicmachado.github.io/schedule-latn101-f20).

 We will not but using a physical textbook, but rather an online [textbook](https://lingualatina.github.io/textbook/) created by myself and several other colleagues in our department.
 Here you can find all sorts of useful readings, exercises, and resources to use.
 The faculty teaching LATN 101 have also created a repository of YouTube "lectures" that you can access [here].